3 cops martyred in terrorist attack on Khyber checkpost

 The banned Tehreek-i-Taliban Pakistan (TTP) claimed responsibility for the attack.

-In a statement, police said that unknown person attacked the Takhta Beg police checkpost.
-The statement said the gunmen, armed with hand grenades, entered the premises and opened fire using a sub-machine gun at 7:30pm.
+In a statement, police said that unknown persons attacked the Takhta Beg police checkpost at 7:30pm.
+The statement said the gunmen, armed with hand grenades, entered the premises and opened fire using a sub-machine gun.

 Speaking to Dawn.com, Khyber District Police Officer (DPO) Imran Khan said it was a “coordinated attack” during which the assailants opened fire and lobbed hand grenades while a suicide bomber was also present.